-Muslim world denounces Myanmar's treatment of Rohingya; West reticent
+Muslim world denounces Myanmar's treatment of Rohingya

 It is the second time in less than a year that a military crackdown has led to a mass exodus.

-Phil Robertson, deputy director of Human Rights Watch, said while efforts were being made by the United Nations and through diplomatic channels, more nations needed to speak out.
+Phil Robertson, deputy director of Human Rights Watch, said while efforts were being made by the UN and through diplomatic channels, more nations needed to speak out.

 "(Countries) could say more and they should say more.
 The government of Burma takes a look at these things and they count what people are saying publicly versus what they're saying privately," he said.